learn-co-curriculum/dsc-probability-section-intro/README.md

-# Introduction to Probability
+# Combinatorics and Probability - Introduction

 ## Introduction
-In this section, you'll learn about the foundation of statistics, probability!
+In this section, you'll learn about the foundation of statistics: probability!

-## Objectives
-You will be able to:
-* Understand and explain what is covered in this section
-* Understand and explain why the section will help you to become a data scientist

 ## Combinatorics and Probability